magento/merchdocs/src/system/data-schedule-export.md

 1. Enter the **File Directory** where the export file is to be saved as follows:

-   - For **Local Server**, enter a relative path within the Magento installation, such as `var/export`.
+   - For **Local Server**, enter a relative path within the Commerce installation, such as `var/export`.
 If the Remote storage module is configured, use `import_export/export`.
    - For **Remote FTP server**, enter the full URL and path to the target folder on the destination server.

 ## Step 3: Configure the Export Failed Emails